HSchmale16/Holiday-Lights-Display-System/README.md

 that controller.
 * Note flags to glog have to be set through enviroment variables

+## Limitations ##
+This program has some odd limitations.
+* It can run up to 2 clients with the current arduino sketch.
+It needs to be modified to use a handshake protocal with the server.

 #How To Build
 This is written with assumption that you're running a Fedora or yum based distro.
 The prefered compiler is GCC.